VR art based on handmade drawings and their innovation

 Conclusion

 If you wanna start exploring VR handmade art, I recommend you to learn first the rules behind these new perspectives.
 It is easier and more powerful if you first get the basic theoretical principles and then you apply them to the practice.
 For the equirectangular format you can check António’s articles, who has developed wonderful methods and software for “learning while drawing”.
-For the cubical perspective, you can take a look to my research papers since that was the argument behind “Hybrid Immersive Models from Cubical Perspective Drawings”, the outcome book of my first PhD.
+For the cubical perspective, you can take a look to my research papers and my first PhD Thesis “Hybrid Immersive Models from Cubical Perspective Drawings“, the outcome book of my first PhD.

 Have you heard about VR art before?
 Leave me your comment below!